 GIMP (the GNU Image Manipulation Program) is the most powerful free photo editor around.
 It's packed with the kind of image-enhancing tools you'd find in premium software, and more are being added every day.

-GIMP’s interface will be instantly familiar if you have ever used Photoshop – especially if you select the single-window mode, which lays out all its toolbars and canvases in an Adobe-style layout.
+GIMP’s interface will be instantly familiar if you have ever used Photoshop or other premium photo editing software – especially if you select the single-window mode, which lays out all its toolbars and canvases in an Adobe-style layout.

 The photo editing toolkit is breathtaking, and features layers, masks, curves, and levels.
 You can eliminate flaws easily with the excellent clone stamp and healing tools, create custom brushes, apply perspective changes, and apply changes to isolated areas with smart selection tools.